A WebEx meeting is an online meeting that allows you to virtually meet with other people, without leaving your home or office.

 WebEx meetings require a computer with Internet access.
 By logging into the meeting via the Internet, you will be able to see the presenter’s computer screen.
 By calling into the conference phone number, you will be able to hear the presenter and other participants.

-**The first time you use WebEx, please allow yourself approx. 5 min to login and get setup as your computer will need time to automatically download the free Webex plug-in that will allow you to join the meeting.
+Please note: The first time you use WebEx, please allow yourself approximately five minutes to log in and get setup as your computer will need time to automatically download the free WebEx plugin that will allow you to join the meeting.

 If you can manage the time, it may be beneficial to set up an informal “hello” type session sometime this week to simply connect with your students.
 This will give them, and yourself, the opportunity to connect to your room to check their connection and audio settings.
 It would also be a good time to check out the chat feature.
 They don’t have to stay long.
 You can also practice with the features of WebEx (sharing your screen, muting participants, etc.) without the pressure of a “formal” session.